-The submission form is accessed via the call submission link in the Funding & Tenders Portal.
+The submission form is accessed via the call submission link in the EU Funding & Tender portal.
 The electronic form has 5 sections (approximately 20 pages in total), which need to be completed before a submission can take place.
 Many fields are mandatory and specific to the ERC calls and we therefore advise to create a draft proposal well in advance of the submission deadline.
 All mandatory fields are marked in red if left empty.
 Failure to fill in any mandatory field will block submission.

-- 1 'General Information' section contains information about the research proposal, including the project duration, title, acronym and abstract.
-Furthermore, in this section you will select four to six ERC keywords as listed in Annex 4.1 that you believe best fit your scientific proposal.
+1 - 'General Information'.
+This section contains information about the research proposal, including the project duration, title, acronym and abstract.
+Furthermore, in this section you will select four to six ERC keywords as listed in Annex 4.1 that you believe best fit your scientific proposal (for further details, see section 1.3).
 There is no hierarchical order of the selected keywords and they are not linked to predefined panels, i.e. keyword 1 is equally weighted with keywords 2 to 6.
 The keywords are used to best allocate proposals to experts.
 The abstract should provide a clear understanding of the objectives of the research proposal and how they will be achieved.
 The abstract will be used as a short description of your research proposal in the evaluation process.
 Please note that in case your proposal is funded this abstract will be published.
 It must therefore be short and precise and should not contain confidential information.
-This section also contains general declarations related to the proposal and participation in Horizon Europe35.
-The declarations have to be filled in by the Principal Investigator on behalf of the Host Institution and 'We' has to be understood as both 'the Principal Investigator' and 'the Host Institution'. - 2 'Participants' section contains information about the PIs and the HIs.
-Separate sections will appear for each Principal Investigator and beneficiary.
+This section also contains general declarations related to the proposal and participation in Horizon Europe43.
+The declarations have to be filled in by the Principal Investigator on behalf of the Host Institution and 'We' has to be understood as both 'the Principal Investigator' and 'the Host Institution'.

+2 - 'Participants'.
+This section contains information about the PIs and the HIs.
+Separate sections will appear for each Principal Investigator and beneficiary, and for the additional partners where relevant44.
 The name and e-mail of contact persons including the PIs and HIs contacts are read-only in the forms.
 To give access rights to the proposal and change contact persons, the form needs to be closed and the guidance of the online submission system to be followed.
-Further details such as ORCID number, researcher ID, other ID, last name at birth, gender, nationality etc., should be provided for the PIs as well as the address and telephone number of each contact person.
-The PI's mobile number is an essential information for the Step 3 interview logistics.
+Further details such as

-35 Please note that the ERCEA may at any time during the evaluation process request the applicants to provide the written consent mentioned in the declarations.
+43 Please note that the ERCEA may at any time during the evaluation process request the applicants to provide the written consent mentioned in the declarations.
 These consents should not be submitted with the application, but the applicant must ensure the written consent from all participants prior to the call submission deadline.